What to Expect Your First Time at the AFHE Convention

 Even if you attended a workshop in person, it can be beneficial to listen to the recording of that session again later.
 It’s amazing how many nuggets are packed into each hour-long workshop and we can often glean more the second and third times you hear a particular talk.

-You’ll find the Resounding Voice booth inside the exhibit hall to the right.
+You’ll find the Resounding Voice booth in the South Lobby.

 Note: Exhibitor workshops are not recorded.